 Rainbow Valley - Tipoftheredgiantbranch

 Side B is occupied by the now-on-an-indefinate-hiatus-Daily Life.
-A band specialising in perfect slabs of modern post-punk pop songs that crawl resolutely in your ear and burrow wayyy deep in your skull.
+A band specialising in near-perfect slabs of modern post-punk songs that crawl resolutely in your ear and burrow wayyy deep down in your skull.
 Sadly scuppered in their plan for pure world dominance by singer Luke’s decision to emigrate to New Zealand in January of this year - we toast the brief, bright existence of our dearly departed friends in the only manner befitting these formidable recordings; cherry picking their two strongest cuts, ‘King of Sports’ and ‘Alabaster’, and commiting them to vinyl.

 The record is restricted to 250 copies, each coming with beautifully screen-printed covers courtesy of Manchester Artists Alex Humphries and Lucy Jones.